Yinkci/CodeArk/README.md

 As of now, this CMS can:
 * Create, Add and Delete dynmaic Menu with a drag and drop function in dashboard.
 * Create, Add and Delete dynamic pages in dahsboard.
+* Can use Text Editor TinyMce in Add Page Dashboard.